bitwalker/conform/README.md

 ]
 ```

 Will be created archive with the `myapp.schema.ez` name in the your release which will contain the `my_app_dep1` and `my_app_dep2` applications.
-During the `sys.config` will be generated by conform script, the applications from the archive will be loaded and you can use any public API from these applications in the translations.
+During the `sys.config` will be generated by conform script, the applications from the archive will be loaded and you can use any public API from these applications in your transforms.
 Conform also allows to use a schema with imports without `exrm`.
 There is the special `conform.archive` mix task that takes one parameter - path of the schema:

 ```
 mix conform.archive myapp/config/myapp.schema.exs